Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 More than one person in the audience made quiet, though fierce, sounds of agreement.

 "And the genes are only half the story, aren’t they?
 Nature versus nurture and all that."
 Jamal replied, nodding.
-"They could engineer your whole species’ biology...but they also tried to engineer your culture."
+"They could engineer your whole species’ biology... but they also tried to engineer your culture."

 "Yeah.
 We’ve found evidence o’ their interference goin’ back ‘ta before we even figgered out steam power.
 Old skulls with cybernetic implant scarrin’ an’ suchlike."